salaboy/from-monolith-to-k8s/four-keys/README.md

 Based on https://github.com/GoogleCloudPlatform/fourkeys and https://cloud.google.com/blog/products/devops-sre/using-the-four-keys-to-measure-your-devops-performance

-This project was designed to consume Cloud Events and allow you to track the Four Keys from the DORA report all based on Kubernetes making it portable accross cloud providers.
+This project was designed to consume Cloud Events from multiple sources and allow you to track the Four Keys from the DORA report all based on Kubernetes making it portable accross cloud providers.

 ## Components